allaurio8/hello-world/README.md

 # hello-world
-This repository is for practicing GitHub Flow
+This repository is for practicing GitHub Flow.
+# more info
-Today is Friday, June 27, 2024
+Today is Friday, June 28, 2024.